0xNullLight/Case_Study/Paying_Off_Loan_Early.md

 - **Loan Term:** 59 months (about 5 years)
 - **Total Repayment if Paid in Full:** $8,523.53
 - **Total Interest Paid Over the Life of the Loan:** $4,023.53

+### TILA Notice
+The **TILA Notice** refers to disclosures required under the **Truth in Lending Act (TILA)**, a U.S. federal law designed to promote transparency in lending.
+The TILA Notice ensures that borrowers receive clear and standardized information about the terms and costs of a loan before agreeing to it.

+### **Key Elements of a TILA Disclosure (TILA Notice):**
+1. **APR (Annual Percentage Rate)** – The total cost of borrowing, including interest and fees, expressed as a yearly percentage.
+2. **Finance Charge** – The total dollar amount of interest and fees the borrower will pay over the life of the loan.
+3. **Amount Financed** – The actual amount the borrower will receive after fees (e.g., origination fees) are deducted.
+4. **Total of Payments** – The total amount the borrower will have paid after making all scheduled payments.
+5. **Payment Schedule** – A breakdown of the number, amount, and due dates of all loan payments.
+6. **Prepayment Penalties or Terms** – If applicable, any charges for paying off the loan early.

+### **Purpose of the TILA Notice:**
+- Helps borrowers compare loan offers from different lenders.
+- Prevents hidden fees and misleading loan terms.
+- Protects consumers from predatory lending practices.

+---

 ### **What Is APR?**
 The **APR (Annual Percentage Rate)** represents the total yearly cost of the loan, including interest and fees.
 In this case, the **35.56% APR** is considered **very high**.
 Typically, loans with APRs over 30% are considered expensive.
 This means the borrower will pay significantly more than they originally borrowed due to interest charges.